 - Boil the mixture and allow it to steep for around 5 minutes.

-- Add honey to the mixture and mix thoroughly to get a balanced sweet, salt, and sour flavor.
+- Add honey and mix thoroughly to get a balanced sweet, salt, and sour flavor.

 2. Orange and Lemon Delight

-This refreshing drink can help boost your energy during and after workout sessions.
+This refreshing drink can help boost your energy during and after a workout session.